hashicorp/packer/website/source/docs/builders/vmware-vmx.html.md

     except that it is run after the virtual machine is shutdown, and before the virtual machine is exported.

+- `vmx_remove_ethernet_interfaces` (boolean) - Remove all ethernet interfaces from
+    the VMX file after building.
+This is for advanced users who understand the ramifications, but is useful for building Vagrant boxes since Vagrant will create ethernet interfaces when provisioning a box.

 - `vnc_bind_address` (string / IP address) - The IP address that should be binded to for VNC.
 By default packer will use 127.0.0.1 for this.